 Social climate transformation

 To ensure that Berlin can achieve its goal of climate neutrality, it is central that emissions are reduced in a way that enables all people in Berlin – regardless of income or social position in society – to participate in a socially acceptable and equitable manner.
-With its work, the research network aims to support Berlin in achieving this through scientific analysis and concept development.
+With its work, the research network aimed to support Berlin in achieving this through scientific analysis and concept development.

 The megatrend of digitalization is transforming the economy, society and politics, and ultimately the entire planet.
 Despite long-standing knowledge of these transformative forces, the socio-ecological impacts and interactions of new technologies and their political, economic and societal implications have only been studied for a few years.
-By scientifically researching regulatory options for action, the research network aims to support policymakers in setting the legal policy course necessary to achieve their sustainability goals.
+By scientifically researching regulatory options for action, the research network aimed to support policymakers in setting the legal policy course necessary to achieve their sustainability goals.

-In the project "Data Governance and Regulation for a Sustainable Berlin", Ecologic Institute and its partner institutes are analyzing which forms of data regulation are possible and necessary at the level of the city of Berlin to ensure that data-driven services, products and platforms are developed and used in line with social and ecological sustainability goals.
+In the project "Data Governance and Regulation for a Sustainable Berlin", Ecologic Institute and its partner institutes analyzed which forms of data regulation are possible and necessary at the level of the city of Berlin to ensure that data-driven services, products and platforms are developed and used in line with social and ecological sustainability goals.

-The transdisciplinary research projects of the network involve practitioners in order to include their knowledge in the research and to discuss preliminary results with them with regard to their practicability in practice.
+The transdisciplinary research projects of the network involved practitioners in order to include their knowledge in the research and to discuss preliminary results with them with regard to their practicability in practice.
 Knowledge communication and transfer are understood as a strategic process, which on the one hand makes an important contribution to the dissemination of the results of the research network and on the other hand has an impact on the transdisciplinary research projects through discursive elements.

 In order to communicate in a goal-oriented manner with the respective target groups in the city, Ecologic Institute developed a comprehensive, target group-specific communication concept, a cross-network, bilingual website and newsletter, as well as its own social media presence.
-In addition, Ecologic Institute is responsible for the planning and implementation of several project-specific events.
+In addition, Ecologic Institute was responsible for the planning and implementation of several project-specific events.